isomerpages/govtech-gobusiness/index.md

 image: /images/
 permalink: /
 #notification: GoBusiness Govt Assist eAdviser will be launching soon!
 notification: <strong>Attention:</strong> We will continue to review the manpower strength that your company deploys at the work premises during this period.
-As you continue to operate your Essential Service, you are required to comply with all applicable laws, including the provisions of the COVID-19 (Temporary Measures) Act.
+As you continue to operate your Essential Service, you are required to comply with all applicable laws, including the provisions of the COVID-19 (Temporary Measures) Act.</br></br>Watch the video tutorial for "Manpower Submission Form" <a href="https://go.gov.sg/manpowersub" target="_blank">here</a>.
 sections:
     - hero:
 #        title: Exemption from Suspension of Activities